 Photo 13 is a gun safe floor with anchor holes and power port.

-Photo 14 shows gun safes having been filled with DryLight.
+Photo 14 is gun safes having been filled with DryLight.

-Photo 15 shows gun safes prepped for the paint procedure.
+Photo 15 is gun safes that have been prepped for the paint procedure.

-Photo 16 shows gun safes being prepped and primered.
+Photo 16 is gun safes being prepped and primered.

 Photo 17 is a door open gun safe primed.

-Photo 18 shows gun safes that have been prepped for gloss and texture finishes.
+Photo 18 is gun safes that have been prepped for gloss and texture finishes.